Credit Card Fraud Defense Lawyer

 Individuals who are accused of credit card fraud may be charged in federal or state court.
 A person who steals his or her family member’s card information and makes a relatively small purchase like clothing or a smartphone would likely face charges in state court.
 Organized groups of people who execute fraud amounting to $150,000 or more are much more likely to be investigated by the FBI or Federal Trade Commission and be charged in federal court.
 If convicted of credit card fraud under federal law, an individual may be sentenced to up to 20 years in prison in very extreme cases.
 To lessen the chances for imprisonment or large fines, anyone who believes he or she may be under investigation should contact an experienced credit card fraud defense attorney in Fort Lauderdale or Broward County immediately after being charged.

-What are my options credit card fraud defense in Fort Lauderdale?
+Fort Lauderdale: What are my legal options for credit card fraud defense near me?

 People are often unaware of how critical the investigation stage of the criminal justice process can be.
 During this time, police are working to gather information to help them zero in on a suspect and eventually bring charges against someone.
 Fort Lauderdale law enforcement agencies often request voluntary interviews with people who later find themselves facing formal federal fraud charges.
 Therefore, what a person says during a seemingly harmless interview can later cause trouble if he or she is eventually charged of a crime.